 The Company sponsors a defined contribution 401(k) plan for its employees (the "Retirement Savings Plan").
 The Retirement Savings Plan is a voluntary contributory plan under which employees may elect to defer compensation for federal income tax purposes under Section 401(k) of the Internal Revenue Code of 1986.
-All full-time employees age 18+ are eligible to enroll in the plan on their first day of employment.
+All full-time employees age 18+ are eligible to enroll in the Retirement Savings Plan on their first day of employment.
 Company matching contributions begin upon employee enrollment in the Retirement Savings Plan.
-Prior to January 1, 2022, the Company provided an employer match up to 50% of the first 6% of elective contributions, and there were no matching contributions in excess of 3% of compensation.
 Effective January 1, 2022, the Company provides an employer match up to 100% on the first 1% of elective contributions and 50% on the next 5% of elective contributions.
 The maximum matching contribution is 3.5% of compensation.

-For the three months ended March 31, 2022 and 2021, the Company made contributions for the benefit of employees of \$1.2 million and \$0.7 million, respectively, to the Retirement Savings Plan.
+For the three months ended March 31, 2023 and 2022, the Company made contributions for the benefit of employees of \$0.7 million and \$1.2 million, respectively, to the Retirement Savings Plan.